Commonly, no one can miss out to read about food. Food is something we live and die for.

 - Japanese cuisine has a strong focus on presentation and aesthetics, while Chinese cuisine places a greater emphasis on achieving a balance of flavors and textures.

-- Japanese food has a simpler and more refined cooking style than Chinese food, often using more complex cooking techniques such as stir-frying and braising.
+- Japanese food has a simpler and more refined cooking style than Chinese food, using more complex cooking techniques such as stir-frying and braising.

 Japanese vs Chinese Food